EventStore/documentation/docs/server/5.0.9/server/clustering/example-linux.md

 EventStore.ClusterNode.exe --mem-db --log .\logs\log3 --int-ip 127.0.0.1 --ext-ip 127.0.0.1 --int-tcp-port=3111 --ext-tcp-port=3112 --int-http-port=3113 --ext-http-port=3114 --cluster-size=3 --discover-via-dns=false --gossip-seed=127.0.0.1:1113,127.0.0.1:2113
 ```

 You should now have three nodes running together in a cluster.
 If you kill one of the nodes, it continues running.
 This binds to the loopback interface.
-To access Event Store from outside your machine, specify a different IP address for the `--ext-ip` parameter.
+To access EventStoreDB from outside your machine, specify a different IP address for the `--ext-ip` parameter.

 ## Running on separate machines